weirong57/CEN5035-2025SP---Gator-Shelfguide/documentation_sprint1.md

     -   **Librarians** -- Can manage book records and track borrowing history.

-**✅ Book Management System**

-• Implemented **CRUD operations** for books, including:

--   **Add a book** -- Librarians can add new books to the system.

--   **Update book details** -- Modify book information when needed.

--   **Delete books** -- Remove outdated or unavailable books.

--   **Retrieve book details** -- View book information.\
-    • Developed **book search and filtering features**, allowing users
-    to:

--   Search by id.

--   Filter available books for borrowing.

-**✅ Book Borrowing & Returning System**

--   Implemented API endpoints for **book borrowing and returning**:

-    -   Borrow Book API: Users can check out books.

-    -   Return Book API: Updates book status upon return.

--   Added backend validation and error handling for scenarios such as:

-    -   Attempting to borrow an already checked-out book.

-    -   Exceeding borrowing limits.

-    -   Returning a non-borrowed book.

 **✅ Backend API Testing & Debugging**

 -   Utilized **Postman** for API testing and validation.